anuksha11/xxx/Readme.md

 - **Socket.io**: For bidirectional communication between clients and servers.
 - **FireBase** : Database

+## Features:

+1. **User Authentication** – Secure login and registration for candidates, companies, and admins.
+2. **Company Registration** – Companies can register, post job openings, and view a filtered list of candidates.
+3. **Candidate Management** – Companies can shortlist and access candidate profiles and resumes.
+4. **Collaborative Code Editor and Compiler** – In-browser coding rounds powered by a One Compiler and Code Mirror API .
+5. **Chatbot** - Chatbot to help assist the interviewers.
+6. **Video Conferencing Engine** – Seamless video interviews using the Zego Cloud API.
+7. **Report Generation** by the Interviewer

 ## Modules
 The project is divided into two main parts: